vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 == Changelog ==

+[ Other ] Addressing PHP notices related to translations in WordPress 6.7

 = 9.100.1 =
 [ Bug Fix ][ Promotion Alert ] Fixed filtering in Promotion Alert by adding data-nosnippet attribute to the div tag.